vlayer-xyz/vlayer/book/src/features/email.md

 }
 ```

 First, we verify the integrity of the email with the `verify()` function.
 Then we have a series of assertions (*regular Solidity `require()`*) that check the email details.

-> If one of the string comparisons fails, require will revert the execution, and as a result, proof generation will fail.
+> If one of the string comparisons fails, `require` will revert the execution, and as a result, proof generation will fail.

 > 💡 **Try it Now**
 >
 > To run the above example on your computer, type the following command in your terminal:
 >
 > ```bash
 > vlayer init --template simple-email-proof
 > ```
 >
-> This command will download create and initialise a new project with sample email proof contracts.
+> This command will download, create, and initialize a new project with sample email proof contracts.

 ## Email structure
 The `email` structure of type `VerifiedEmail` is a result of the `UnverifiedEmail.verify()` function.
 Since the `verify` function actually verifies the passed email, `VerifiedEmail`'s fields can be trusted from this point.

 ```solidity
 struct VerifiedEmail {